This supplement impacts your cognition, athleticism,health, and virtually facet of human performance:

 - Muscle building

-Long-term amino deficiencies can result in disease.
-Whether world-class athlete, wellness enthusiast, or hard-charging executive, consuming more essential amino acids can give you the edge.
+Long-term amino deficiencies can result in degeneration and eventual disease.
+Whether world-class athlete, wellness enthusiast, or hard-charging executive, consuming more essential amino acids can give you an edge.
+This guide explains why amino acids are a top supplement virtually everyone needs more of, and how to get started.

 I wrote off amino acids in school because I didn’t understand them well.
 I like to think of them through two lenses:

 Of the 22 total amino acids, your body can produce all but nine (essential) amino acids.
 Essential amino acids must come from either diet or supplementation.
-Protein-rich food contains different amounts of each.
+Protein-rich food contains different amounts of each individual amino.
 Animal proteins have particularly beneficial ratios of essential aminos.Whenever your body wants to create something it does so through proteins.
 Proteins are made from different combinations and ratios of aminos.
-Amino acids are the foundation of life.
+Thus, amino acids are the foundation of life.
 Click To Tweet

-At one point plants were enough.
-Throughout history, plant microbes always built the necessary amino acids.
+At one point plants may have provided enough.
+Historically, plant microbes always built the necessary amino acids.
 Collateral damage from pesticides and insecticides has decimated beneficial plant microbes (by interfering with the Shikimate pathway).
 Now, plants no longer contain the same levels of medicinal, alkaloid compounds.
-For more information on how this works, check out any Dr. Zach Bush guest podcast appearance.
+For more information on how this works, check out any of Dr. Zach Bush’s guest podcast appearances.

 I advocate getting most aminos from your food.
-Then decide if smart supplementation is for you.
+Then fill in any gaps with smart supplementation.

 Who Should Take EAAs